 Submission Format and Deadline

-- With the exception of the prizes listed in #5 below, students must submit (a) one hard copy of the paper and the 2016-2017 Writing Prize Cover Sheet for each prize for which the paper is to be considered, and (b) a separate electronic copy of the same paper and cover sheet for each prize to email@example.com with the student’s name and prize title in the subject line of the email.
+- With the exception of the prizes listed in #5 below, students must submit for each prize for which the paper is to be considered an electronic copy of the paper and the 2017-2018 Writing Prize Cover Sheet by email to email@example.com with the student’s name and prize title in the subject line of the email.
 IMPORTANT: Please combine, and then submit your electronic cover sheet and paper as a single PDF document.

 - Nominating statements from supervising professors, where applicable, should be emailed to firstname.lastname@example.org.